 Machel, who spoke to the Cape Times after delivering the second Desmond Tutu International Peace Lecture at UWC on Tuesday night, added that her husband was aware of her visit to Cape Town.

-Machel said she had left Madiba the previous evening to fly to Cape Town to attend the lecture, and returned to him on Wednesday morning.
+Machel said she had left Madiba the previous evening to fly to Cape Town to attend the lecture, and returned to him yesterday morning.

 Introducing her to guests at the lecture, Archbishop Emeritus Desmond Tutu said Machel was a former Frelimo freedom fighter and the first education and culture minister of a liberated Mozambique.